ray1729/thinkstats/doc/03-ExploringData.md

 ## Validating Data

-There are a couple of things covered in chapter 1 of the book that we haven't done yet: looking af frequencies of values in particular columns of the NFSG data and validating against the code book, and building a function to index rows by `:caseid`.
+There are a couple of things covered in chapter 1 of the book that we haven't done yet: looking at frequencies of values in particular columns of the NFSG data and validating against the code book, and building a function to index rows by `:caseid`.